Angle Icon

 Palliative care notes document the care approach for patients with terminal illness.
 These notes can also be used for patients living under hospice care or going through palliative interventions alongside curative treatment.

-What to include
+What to include in palliative care notes

 Here are the details to include in your palliative care notes template: